espeak-ng/espeak-ng/README.md

 ## Building

-The espeak and espeakedit programs, along with the espeak voices, can be built via the standard autotools commands:
+The espeak-ng and espeakedit programs, along with the espeak-ng voices, can be built via the standard autotools commands:

 	$ ./autogen.sh